AIware Leadership Bootcamp 2024

 Leading the AIware Revolution - Ask Me Anything!

-Ahmed E. Hassan, Mike Godfrey, Mei, Peter Rigby, and Danny Dig.
-Moderator: TBD
+Ahmed E. Hassan, Mike Godfrey, Meiyappan Nagappan, Peter Rigby, Dayi Lin and Danny Dig.
+Moderator: Gustavo Oliva

 This panel will explore how effective leadership is shaping the AIware era, with a focus on guiding innovation, research, and strategic decisions in a rapidly evolving landscape.
 We'll touch on the role of leaders in bridging industry and academia, balancing the pace of applied AI with foundational research, and navigating the development of open models.
 Whether you’re leading a team or aspiring to, this is your chance to ask experienced leaders about the challenges and opportunities in driving the future of AI-powered software.